-Make sure the ball valve is open before attempting to operate the raw water washdown system.
-The pump is activated by the washdown switch located on the helm.
+Always make sure the ball valve is open before attempting to operate the raw water washdown system.
+The pump is activated by the washdown switch located in the helm panel.
 When activated, the pressure switch will automatically control the pump.
-As pressure builds in the washdown hose, the pump will shut off.
+As the pressure builds in the washdown hose, the pump will shut off.
 When the washdown hose is in use and the pressure drops, the pump will turn on.
 Turn the switch off when the washdown is not in use.
-The raw water washdown is equipped with a sea strainer on the intake side of the pump, located in the aft bilge; check it frequently and clean as necessary.
+The raw water washdown system is equipped with a sea strainer on the intake side of the pump located in the aft bilge.
+This should be checked frequently and cleaned as necessary.

-Washdown Hose Connector (Typical)
+Washdown Hose Connector (typical)